Lihour21/ict720-porject-2025/README.md

 *  **acceptance criteria #3**
 I receive a confirmation message when the refill is detected.

+5. **US5**: Staff Notification for Refill

+As a staff member responsible for maintenance, I want to receive a notification when the toilet paper is low, so that I know when to refill it.

+*  **acceptance criteria #1**
+The system sends a notification to designated staff when the toilet paper level is below a set threshold.

+*  **acceptance criteria #2**
+Staff can receive alerts via a mobile app, email, or other designated communication method.

+*  **acceptance criteria #3**
+The notification includes information about which dispenser needs refilling.

+*  **acceptance criteria #4**
+Staff can acknowledge or mark the notification as completed after refilling.

 ## Project Diagram
 <p align="center">
     <img src="https://github.com/user-attachments/assets/a1c14748-8bd7-4168-9f74-5edce146eb19">